shubham-execideas/youuBlog/src/terms/Terms and Conditions.md

 Cookies may be set by the Website ("first-party cookies"), or by third parties, such as those who serve content or provide advertising or analytics services on the website ("third party cookies").
 These third parties can recognize you when you visit our website and also when you visit certain other websites.

-##### What type of cookies do we use?
+### What type of cookies do we use?

-##### Necessary cookies
+#### **Necessary cookies**

 Necessary cookies allow us to offer you the best possible experience when accessing and navigating through our Website and using its features.
 For example, these cookies let us recognize that you have created an account and have logged into that account to access the content.

-##### Functionality cookies
+#### **Functionality cookies**

 Functionality cookies let us operate the Website and our Services in accordance with the choices you make.
 For example, we will recognize your username and remember how you customized the Website and Services during future visits.

-##### What are your cookie options?
+### **What are your cookie options?**

 If you don't like the idea of cookies or certain types of cookies, you can change your browser's settings to delete cookies that have already been set and to not accept new cookies.
-To learn more about how to do this or to learn more about cookies, visit [internetcookies.org](https://www.internetcookies.org/)
+To learn more about how to do this or to learn more about cookies, visit \[internetcookies.org](https://www.internetcookies.org/)

-##### Changes and amendments
+### **Changes and amendments**

 We reserve the right to modify this Policy relating to the Website or Services at any time, effective upon posting of an updated version of this Policy on the Website.
 When we do we will revise the updated date at the bottom of this page.
 Continued use of the Website after any such changes shall constitute your consent to such changes.

-##### Acceptance of this policy
+### **Acceptance of this policy**

 You acknowledge that you have read this Policy and agree to all its terms and conditions.
 By using the Website or its Services you agree to be bound by this Policy.
 If you do not agree to abide by the terms of this Policy, you are not authorized to use or access the Website and its Services.

-##### Contacting us
+### **Contacting us**

 If you would like to contact us to understand more about this Policy or wish to contact us concerning any matter relating to our use of cookies, you may send an email to support@soberpeer.com

 This document was last updated on March 29, 2020

-## Refund policy
+### **Refund policy**

 Since our Website offers non-tangible, irrevocable goods we do not provide refunds after the product is purchased, which you acknowledge prior to purchasing any product on the Website.
 Please make sure that you've carefully read service description before making a purchase.

-##### Contacting us
+### **Contacting us**

 If you would like to contact us concerning any matter relating to this Refund Policy, you may send an email to support@soberpeer.com

 This document was last updated on March 29, 2020

-## Disclaimer
+### **Disclaimer**

-This disclaimer ("Disclaimer", "Agreement") is an agreement between Sober Peer, LLC ("Sober Peer, LLC", "us", "we" or "our") and you ("User", "you" or "your").
+This disclaimer ("Disclaimer", "Agreement") is an agreement between YOUU, LLC ("YOUU, LLC", "us", "we" or "our") and you ("User", "you" or "your").
 This Disclaimer sets forth the general guidelines, terms and conditions of your use of the provider.soberpeer.comwebsite and any of its products or services (collectively, "Website" or "Services").

-##### Representation
+### **Representation**

-Any views or opinions represented in this Website reflect the views and opinions of Sober Peer, LLC, its affiliates, Content creators or employees.
+Any views or opinions represented in this Website reflect the views and opinions of YOUU, LLC, its affiliates, Content creators or employees.
 Any views or opinions are not intended to malign any religion, ethnic group, club, organization, company, or individual.

-##### Content and postings
+### **Content and postings**

 You may not modify, print or copy any part of the Website.
-Inclusion of any part of this Website in another work, whether in printed or electronic or another form or inclusion of any part of the Website in another website by embedding, framing or otherwise without the express permission of Sober Peer, LLC is prohibited.
+Inclusion of any part of this Website in another work, whether in printed or electronic or another form or inclusion of any part of the Website in another website by embedding, framing or otherwise without the express permission of YOUU, LLC is prohibited.

 You may submit comments for the Content available on the Website.
-By uploading or otherwise making available any information to Sober Peer, LLC, you grant Sober Peer, LLC the unlimited, perpetual right to distribute, display, publish, reproduce, reuse and copy the information contained therein.
+By uploading or otherwise making available any information to YOUU, LLC, you grant YOUU, LLC the unlimited, perpetual right to distribute, display, publish, reproduce, reuse and copy the information contained therein.
 You may not impersonate any other person through the Website.
 You may not post content that is defamatory, fraudulent, obscene, threatening, invasive of another person's privacy rights or that is otherwise unlawful.
 You may not post content that infringes on the intellectual property rights of any other person or entity.
 You may not post any content that includes any computer virus or other code designed to disrupt, damage, or limit the functioning of any computer software or hardware.
-By submitting or posting Content on the Website, you grant Sober Peer, LLC the right to edit and, if necessary, remove any Content at any time and for any reason.
+By submitting or posting Content on the Website, you grant YOUU, LLC the right to edit and, if necessary, remove any Content at any time and for any reason.

-##### Indemnification and warranties
+### **Indemnification and warranties**

-While we have made every attempt to ensure that the information contained on the Website is correct, Sober Peer, LLC is not responsible for any errors or omissions, or for the results obtained from the use of this information.
+While we have made every attempt to ensure that the information contained on the Website is correct, YOUU, LLC is not responsible for any errors or omissions, or for the results obtained from the use of this information.
 All information on the Website is provided "as is", with no guarantee of completeness, accuracy, timeliness or of the results obtained from the use of this information, and without warranty of any kind, express or implied.
-In no event will Sober Peer, LLC, or its partners, employees or agents, be liable to you or anyone else for any decision made or action taken in reliance on the information on the Website or for any consequential, special or similar damages, even if advised of the possibility of such damages.
+In no event will YOUU, LLC, or its partners, employees or agents, be liable to you or anyone else for any decision made or action taken in reliance on the information on the Website or for any consequential, special or similar damages, even if advised of the possibility of such damages.
 Furthermore, information contained on the Website and any pages linked to and from it are subject to change at any time and without warning.

 We reserve the right to modify this Disclaimer relating to the Website or Services at any time, effective upon posting of an updated version of this Disclaimer on the Website.
 When we do we will revise the updated date at the bottom of this page.
 Continued use of the Website after any such changes shall constitute your consent to such changes.

-##### Acceptance of this disclaimer
+### **Acceptance of this disclaimer**

 You acknowledge that you have read this Disclaimer and agree to all its terms and conditions.
 By accessing the Website you agree to be bound by this Disclaimer.
 If you do not agree to abide by the terms of this Disclaimer, you are not authorized to use or access the Website.

-##### Contacting us
+### **Contacting us**

 If you would like to contact us to understand more about this Disclaimer or wish to contact us concerning any matter relating to it, you may send an email to support@soberpeer.com

 This document was last updated on March 29, 2020

-## Privacy policy
+### **Privacy policy**

-This privacy policy ("Policy") describes how Sober Peer, LLC ("Sober Peer, LLC", "we", "us" or "our") collects, protects and uses the personally identifiable information ("Personal Information") you ("User", "you" or "your") may provide on the provider.soberpeer.comwebsite and any of its products or services (collectively, "Website" or "Services").
+This privacy policy ("Policy") describes how YOUU, LLC ("YOUU, LLC", "we", "us" or "our") collects, protects and uses the personally identifiable information ("Personal Information") you ("User", "you" or "your") may provide on the provider.soberpeer.comwebsite and any of its products or services (collectively, "Website" or "Services").

 It also describes the choices available to you regarding our use of your Personal Information and how you can access and update this information.
 This Policy does not apply to the practices of companies that we do not own or control, or to individuals that we do not employ or manage.

-##### Automatic collection of information
+### **Automatic collection of information**

 When you visit the Website our servers automatically record information that your browser sends.
 This data may include information such as your device's IP address, browser type and version, operating system type and version, language preferences or the webpage you were visiting before you came to our Website, pages of our Website that you visit, the time spent on those pages, information you search for on our Website, access times and dates, and other statistics.

 Information collected automatically is used only to identify potential cases of abuse and establish statistical information regarding Website usage.
 This statistical information is not otherwise aggregated in such a way that would identify any particular user of the system.

-##### Collection of personal information
+### **Collection of personal information**

 You can visit the Website without telling us who you are or revealing any information by which someone could identify you as a specific, identifiable individual.
 If, however, you wish to use some of the Website's features, you will be asked to provide certain Personal Information (for example, your name and e-mail address).
 We receive and store any information you knowingly provide to us when you create an account, publish content, make a purchase, or fill any online forms on the Website.
 When required, this information may include the following: